kirktobridge/super-cool-bot-t4t/README.md

 # super-cool-bot-t4t

 ## what is this?
-a Discord bot I'm coding using Python.
+A Discord bot I'm coding using Python.
 It's a server bot, currently deployed on Heroku.
 This is just for fun and to get more experience coding in Python and asynchronous programming.

 ## this bot uses: